ferranfg/mpl-publisher/readme.txt

 = 1.11.0 =
 - Add MPL-Download eBook widget to promote your book with your readers
 - Shortcode to include your MPL-Download eBook using `[mpl]`
-- Added a "Links" tab to include related pages with your book, like Amazon or iBooks
+- Added a "Links" tab to include related pages with your book, like Amazon or iBooks links
 - Improved tab navigation on responsive mobile
+- Fix language load_plugin_textdomain path

 = 1.10.0 =
 - Added Serbian translation.
 Thanks to Andrijana from [Web Hosting Geeks](http://webhostinggeeks.com/)